Lesterpaintstheworld/aider/website/examples/census.md

 Inspired by
-[Ethan Mollick's recent blog article about ChatGPT plugins](https://www.oneusefulthing.org/p/it-is-starting-to-get-strange), I used `aider_nova` and GPT-4 to do data analysis of some US Census data.
+[Ethan Mollick's recent blog article about ChatGPT plugins](https://www.oneusefulthing.org/p/it-is-starting-to-get-strange), I used `aider` and GPT-4 to do data analysis of some US Census data.
-I asked aider_nova how to download census data and to suggest some hypotheses to test.
+I asked aider how to download census data and to suggest some hypotheses to test.
 I asked it to write the code to get the data, test one of the hypotheses and provide a summary and plot of the results.

 <div class="chat-transcript" markdown="1">

-> $ aider_nova
+> $ aider
 > Using git repo: .git

 #### what is a good basic us census dataset to analyze for interesting patterns?